Demohstens/project_fly/README.md

 # project_fly

-A Music Player custom made for Fly and People who are Fly
+A Music Player custom made for Fly and people who are Fly